16 August 2012

 Look to the Go standard libraries as a guide.
 Some of its packages are large and some are small.
 For instance, the http package comprises 17 go source files (excluding tests) and exports 109 identifiers, and the hash package consists of one file that exports just three declarations.
 There is no hard and fast rule; both approaches are appropriate given their context.

 With that said, package main is often larger than other packages.
 Complex commands contain a lot of code that is of little use outside the context of the executable, and often it's simpler to just keep it all in the one place.
-Godoc is nearly 6000 lines over 16 files, and the go tool is more than 7000 lines spread across 23 files.
+For instance, the go tool is more than 12000 lines spread across 34 files.

 Document your code